 Insurance incumbents believe that things like big data and IoT offer the most opportunities to the industry, based on research conducted by the Institute of Insurance Economics.

-From my perspective, I see five types of technology that will enable innovation in every corner of the insurance market, which I’ll discuss briefly next.
+From our perspective, we see five types of technology that will enable innovation in every corner of the insurance market, which we’ll discuss briefly next.

 1. Artificial Intelligence